 “My first purpose is to be an example of Christ and after that is to be a teacher,” Amy said.
 “If I can do that through being a teacher, then that’s my goal.”

 That may sound simpler than it is, because let’s face it: kindergarteners can be difficult.
 Parents can be difficult.
 Co-workers can be difficult.
-People can be ARE difficult (can I get an Amen?).
+People are difficult.

 But God calls us into the difficult so that we can reflect his love and affection for people – even the most difficult ones.